 10 home remedies to remove dark patches on skin

-Even the most aggressive treatment options may take some time to work for dark patches on skin .
+Even the most aggressive treatment options may take some time to work for dark patches on the skin.

-This is especially true for pregnant or breastfeeding women those who are currently taking medication and people with sensitive skin.
+This is especially true for pregnant or breastfeeding women, those currently taking medication, and people with sensitive skin.

-1.Find the exfoliating cleanser of your choice and apply to the area in a circular motion.
-Depending on your product you may wet your face before you start.
+1.Find the exfoliating cleanser of your choice and apply it to the area in a circular motion.
+Depending on your product, you may wet your face before you start.